darinz/ML/practice-1/p6/solution_p6.md

 ---

-**13. What is the main difference between Stochastic Gradient Descent (SGD) and Batch Gradient Descent?**
+**Problem 13.
+What is the main difference between Stochastic Gradient Descent (SGD) and Batch Gradient Descent?**

 *   (a) SGD uses momentum while Batch GD does not
 *   (b) SGD updates parameters using a single sample while Batch GD uses all samples